derekca/hello-world/README.md

 ## License

 - TINA libraries are distributed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl.html) by their respective owners.
-- Unless otherwise stated, the materials presented in this package are distributed under the [GNU Lesser General Public License.](https://www.gnu.org/licenses/lgpl.html)
+- Unless otherwise stated, the materials presented in this package are distributed under the [MIT License.](https://opensource.org/licenses/MIT)

 ## Acknowlegements